 4.3 Customers who have entered into an Initial Subscription Term or Renewal Period lasting for 12 months in total, will not be eligible to downgrade their plan during their Initial Subscription Term or then current Renewal Period.
 Where this is requested by the Customer, it will take effect at the end of the Initial Subscription Term.

-4.4 It is not possible for a Customer to upgrade and downgrade their Plan within the same monthly billing cycle.
+4.4 It is not possible for a Customer to downgrade their Plan within the same annual billing cycle.
 Where this is requested by the Customer, it will take effect at the end of the Initial Subscription Term.

 4.5 Customers who have subscribed to an annual Subscription Term on the ‘plus’, ‘pro’ or ‘enterprise’ Plan, shall

 a. submit their request to upgrade their subscription via the software and, upon approval by the Supplier, pay to the Supplier the difference upfront, and if wanting to downgrade;

 b. submit their request to downgrade via the software and, upon approval by the Supplier, the subscription will be downgraded at the end of the annual Subscription Term.

 4.6 The Customer is able to upgrade or downgrade their subscription at anytime, in accordance with this Clause 4.